Stats & Info about Schweitzer

 Average Annual Snowfall: 300 inches

-Cross Country Trails: 32 kilometers maintained daily
+Cross Country Trails: 32 kilometers maintained daily during winter season.

 Terrain Parks: 3 including Stomping Grounds, Southside Progression Park and the Terrain Garden